SlippingGitty/Tiny-8kun-Enhancements/README.md

 What's been done so far:

 * Added a small gradient and box shadow to the favorite boards bar
-* Replies now fit the width by 95% and have a new color for their border
+* Replies now fit the width by 95%, with new color and a rounded border
 * The submission text box is hidden on the right until hovered
 * Various information has been shifted to the right
+* Usernames have been colored
+* Post numbers are underlined
+* Photos are rounded by a bit

 The future plans: